 * * *

-If you need some help deciding which vendors to compare, head over to our product selection tool to get a custom list of ERP recommendations based on your needs.
+If you need some help deciding which vendors to compare, head over to our ERP Product Selection Tool to get a custom list of ERP recommendations based on your needs.